Richardinho/react-hero-app-with-routing/README.md

     }
   }
 ```

-Although not technically a subclass of the `Route` component, it is useful, I believe, to think of it as such;
-It is used with exactly the same props and can be used as a drop in replacement for that component.
+This class acts as a drop in for Route components, as you can see here:

 ```
   <div className="container">